 Workplace accidents, such as slips and falls and equipment injuries, are common in Chicago and surrounding areas.
 That’s why employee safety training is important.
 Employers should make sure employees have necessary knowledge to avoid illness and injury.

 If you are injured on the job, you may have a valid workers’ comp or third party claim.
 Even if you can make a workers’ comp claim, you may be able to get additional money from a third party.
-Call Staver Accident Injury Lawyers, P.C. today at (312) 236-2900 for a free consultation or use our online contact form to reach out.
+Call a no-win no-fee lawyer today at (312) 236-2900 for a free consultation or use our online contact form to reach out.

 Many jobs require awkward sitting or standing positions or repetitive motions that can result in long-term serious injuries.
 Employees who are aware of how their body works and safe ways to bend, lift, stretch, push, pull, and otherwise operate their bodies are less likely to be injured.